runonbitcoin/walleteering/guide/01-background.md

 Run requires two sets of keys to use:

 * The **owner** is the account that stores the user’s jigs and code.
-All tokens in Run are represented as UTXOs.

 * The **purse** is the account that pays for a token transaction, most commonly its miner fees.
-This account is separate from the owner.

 When learning Run, users learn they can specify these accounts as private keys:

     new Run({ owner: '<owner key>', purse: '<purse key>' })

-But, that's not the full story.
-Run actually treats these as APIs.
-It never *needs* to see any keys.
-An owner is just an implementation of the `Owner API`.
-A purse is just an implementation of the `Purse API`.
-You'll find APIs documented in the API Reference section of the Run docs.
+But that's not the full story.
+Run actually treats accesses two accounts through APIs.
+It never *needs* to see the private keys.
+See, an owner is just an implementation of the `Owner API`, and a purse is just an implementation of the `Purse API`.
+When the user specifies private keys like above, Run turns these into instances of `LocalOwner` and `LocalPurse` that implement these APIs.
+You'll find the APIs documented in the API Reference section of the Run docs.

-By implementing these APIs, a wallet can store the keys securely in an iframe or on a backend, sign there, and talk to Run via a secure channel.
+By implementing these APIs, a wallet can store the keys securely in an iframe or on a backend, sign everything there, and send signed transactions back to Run over a secure channel.

 ## How Run Builds a Transaction

+To grasp how these APIs are accessed, it's useful to walk through a couple examples.

 When you type: